-Twitter exploded that entire week.
+Twitter exploded.
 Personally, I was both saddened and infuriated at his response.
-Irate because even if someone is your “enemy”, to laugh at them is the ultimate disrespect to them, and their loved ones.
+Irate because even if someone is your “enemy”, to laugh at their death is the ultimate disrespect, to them and their loved ones.
 But also sad, because Jojo’s death was senseless, solved nothing, and Chief Keef probably doesn’t or wouldn’t see anything wrong with laughing at someone else’s death.
-Many people called for a boycott of him and for Interscope to drop him from the label, which for both right (all saints have a past, all sinners have a future) and wrong reasons (the label has too much money invested to pull out) def won’t happen.
+Many people called for a boycott of him and for Interscope to drop him from the label, which for both right (all saints have a past, all sinners have a future) and wrong reasons (the label has too much money invested to pull out) won’t happen.

 Instagram shut down Chief Keef’s personal account because he posted a photo of him receiving a sexual act by a girl.

 He said that his IG account was hacked as well……………..

 Chief Keef is the embodiment of my ambivalence towards the home I love.

 He is a success story of a kid, from one of the worst neighborhoods in the Chi, who got a multi-million dollar record deal, all from making YouTube rap videos at his grandma’s crib.
 He is proof that even from the bottom, you can still ascend from misfortune.
 No matter what it looks like, we all love a rags-to-riches story.